-Woman caught trying to light explosive device in Walmart
+Police: Woman tried to light explosive device in Walmart

 TAMPA, Fla.
-(AP) — A 37-year-old woman was arrested Saturday after deputies said she tried to build an explosive device inside a Tampa Walmart store.
+(AP) — A woman tried to build an explosive device inside a Walmart store in Florida, authorities said.

 Emily Stallard was charged with attempted arson of a structure, fire bombing, contributing to the delinquency of a minor, child abuse and battery on an officer, the Hillsborough County Sheriff’s office said.

-A security guard at the store noticed Stallard opening unpaid items including flammable materials, projectiles and matches as she roamed through the store for more than an hour, an arrest report said.
-She had a child with her in the store, an arrest report said.
+A security guard at the store noticed Stallard opening unpaid items including flammable materials, projectiles and matches as she roamed through the store for more than an hour Saturday, according to an arrest report.
+She had a child with her in the store, police said.

 The security guard called the sheriff’s office and also notified a Florida Fish and Wildlife officer who happened to be in the store at the time.
 The two men stopped Stallard just before she lit a wick, according to the report.